Mono-PQ/Mono-PQ/README.md

 -->

 - 🔭 Working on data science and machine learning projects.
-- 🌱 Learning more about MLOps and deployment.
+- 🌱 Learning MLOps and LLM.
-- ⚡ Needs more energy to balance Masters programme concurrently.
+- ⚡ Undergoing Masters programme at Georgia Tech.
-- 🇸🇬 Currently living in Singapore.
-Hope to travel and experience culture somewhere else.
+- 🇸🇬 Resides in SG.
-- ⛄️ Loves to experience snow one day.
+- ⛄️ Greatest wish to experience snow.

 ### GitHub Stats